Carpe diem! – Seize the day!

 Look, you’re a foreigner in a foreign land so even if you decided, I’m going to Paris so I’ll just pack a suitcase of black clothes to blend in, you will probably stick out like a sore thumb the minute you open your mouth.
-Think of this as your “laissez passer” – your one chance to make that faux pas without too much warm being done.
-You can study up on the faux pas but honestly, unless you are completely offensive, most people will be understanding to your lack of local knowledge.
+Think of this as your “laissez passer” – your one chance to make that faux pas without too much warmth being done.
+You can study up on the faux pas but honestly, unless you are completely offensive, most people will understand of your lack of local knowledge.
 Just be polite about it.
 I did something I probably would never do at home, I “stalked” a girl from an exercise class with whom I had had a friendly chat before Christmas, to ask her for her number in the hopes of making a local friend.
 I have never in my life done such a thing but I am ever so thankful I did.
-What’s the worst that could have happened – she say no, thanks?
+What’s the worst that could have happened – she says no, thanks.

 4) Ask a local

-Tripadvisor is nice and all but put down your phone for a second and ask a local what’s the best place for fish.
+Tripadvisor is nice, but put down your phone for a second and ask a local what’s the best place for fish.
 First, they will probably appreciate you thinking of them as an expert and secondly, you may have just found a gem.
 I am always reminding Eric of this one.
 Yes, I do whip out the Tripadvisor app which by the way, I mostly use to store the names of the restaurants I’ve been to in private trip lists.
-How else can I share with you when you ask me the name of that wonderful pizzeria in Florence.
-Locals are the ones who will tell you with market and on what day.
+How else can I share with you when you ask me the name of that wonderful pizzeria in Florence?
+Locals are the ones who will tell you about the market and on what day.